rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 This solution can be used to control a real robot or to simulate one.
 The Unity3D Digital-Twin application has been tested on the ABB CRB GoFa robotic arm, both on real hardware and in simulation.

 The application can be installed on a mobile phone, tablet or computer, but for communication with the robot it is necessary to be in the same network.
 The application uses performance optimization using multi-threaded programming.
+The High Definition Render Pipeline (HDRP) technology has been used for better graphics.

 **Notes:**